-Note: The standard specifies general and safety requirements of LED driver which provides safety to the driver user.
+Note: The standard specifies general and safety requirements of LED driver which provides b.

-b.
 For non-LED light fixtures, use electronic ballast to cut off power supply to prevent flickering due to lamp failure.

 Note: The electronic ballast will cut off power to failed fluorescent tube which prevents flickering as in the case of magnetic ballast.